Michael97/StackBasedMenuSystem/README.md

 ![Setup](Editor/Resources/Setup.PNG)

 1. **Generate Scripts**: Click this button to generate necessary scripts.
-The scripts created will appear under Scripts/MenuStackSystem
+The scripts created will appear under `Scripts/MenuStackSystem`.
+Take care when using this as it will override any existing prefabs with the same name, this should only be used to setup the project.
 2. **Generate Prefabs**: Click this button to create prefabs.
-The prefabs created will appear under Prefabs/MenuStackSystem
+The prefabs created will appear under `Prefabs/MenuStackSystem`.
+Take care when using this as it will override any existing prefabs with the same name, this should only be used to setup the project.
 3. **Fix References**: Click this **after** you have created a menu via the menu creation window.
-It will update MenuInitialiser.cs references with the new Menu created.
+It will update `MenuInitialiser.prefab` references with all menus under `Prefabs/MenuStackSystem/Menus`.
 4. **Add Sample Scenes to Build**: Click this if you have imported samples to include them in the build settings.
-5. **Purge**: Clicking this will delete all files and folders under Prefabs/MenuStackSystem and Scripts/MenuStackSystem
+5. **Purge**: Clicking this will delete all files and folders under Prefabs/MenuStackSystem and Scripts/MenuStackSystem.

 ### Menu Creation via GUI